 Income tax is always a complicated subject.
 It’s difficult to understand for a layman.
 For a salaried person understanding complicated and confusing tax terminology is a nightmare.
-Through this article we will make your life simple and make you understand tax jargon in an easier manner.
-In today’s article we will discuss about the basic difference between Exemption, Deduction and Rebate.
+Through this article, we will make your life simple and make you understand tax jargon in an easier manner.
+In today’s article, we will discuss the basic difference between Exemption, Deduction, and Rebate.

-Is an amount which is part of your total income but it’s exempt from tax.
-It means while calculating taxable income some sources of earning is exempt.
+Is an amount that is part of your total income but it’s exempt from tax.
+It means while calculating taxable income some sources of earnings are exempt.
 For example u/s.
-10(10D) maturity proceeds of Life Insurance policy is exempt from taxes.
-In this case while calculating taxable income we will not include life insurance maturity proceeds.
-In simple term, Tax exemption means tax free sources of earning.
-It’s advisable to include more and more of exempt sources of earning which will help us to reduce taxable income and in turn tax liability.
+10(10D) maturity proceeds of the Life Insurance policy are exempt from taxes.
+In this case, while calculating taxable income we will not include life insurance maturity proceeds.
+In simple terms, Tax exemption means tax-free sources of earning.
+It’s advisable to include more and more exempt sources of earning which will help us to reduce taxable income and in turn tax liability.

-Few of the popular example to understand Exemption are
+A few of the popular examples to understand Exemption are

 - From salary income based on specific calculation House Rent allowance (HRA) is exempt